5 Tips to Start Meditation: It's Really That Simple.

 Meditation has taken me to places I never thought I would go to.
 I've seen faces, symbols, signs that sometimes make sense to me but most times don’t!
 I don’t question them; I just accept them for what they are.

 Occasionally, I will have a vision of something or someone – I am still learning to accept these visions.
 I use meditation to heal others and to heal myself.
-Most importantly, meditation helps me to connect with those around me who I know love, support, and protect me at all times, have no judgment of me, and whom I can trust to guide me in good times and bad.
+Most importantly, meditation helps me to connect with those around me.
+These are my spirit guides and animals who I know love, support, and protect me at all times, have no judgment of me, and whom I can trust to guide me in good times and bad.

 It’s a very reassuring place to be.